 - Take your phone’s case off: if you’re having problems with your phone overheating, the case may be part of the problem because it could be blocking your phone’s heat vents.

-You can also make your phone safer by making sure you’re current on your updates, deleting any apps you don’t use, and keeping your phone separate from your other electronic devices.
+You can also make your phone safer by making sure you’re current on your updates, deleting any apps you don’t use, reading Samsung user manuals, and keeping your phone separate from your other electronic devices.
+When buying a new smartphone, be sure to research about the pros and cons of the most popular new smartphones.